 Sound familiar?
 Whether you are male or female, Glenda’s story hap+pens to most divorcees to a greater or lesser degree.
 The good news is that the intensity of Glenda’s life at this moment doesn’t last forever.
 But, when you’re in the divorce process, especially when dealing with infidelity issues, you think you’re destined to a life of unfocused, disoriented misery.

-If I can give you something during your divorce recovery to:
+If I can give you something during your divorce stress recovery, it is to:

 - replace your valium